 At present, Internet access to several major markets, such as Binance, Bitfinex, and OKEx, does not appear to be reachable in China.

-Today’s report also indicated that the agency would permanently close the sites and official accounts on the WeChat messaging application if it were discovered offering ICO and cryptocurrency trading services.
+Today’s report also indicated that the agency would permanently close the sites and official accounts on the WeChat messaging application if it offered ICO and cryptocurrency trading services (Crypto Exchanges Access).

 The agency is also in discussions with outside payment service providers who need to verify and stop suspicious accounts to deal with crypto transactions, the report added.